-Our audit was conducted for the purpose of forming an opinion on the financial statements of the Water Revolving Fund of the State of Illinois, Environmental Protection Agency.
-The combining financial statements listed as supplementary information in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements of the Water Revolving Fund of the Agency.

-The combining financial statements listed as supplementary information in the table of contents are presented for purposes of additional analysis and are not required part of the financial statements.
-Such information are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with the auditing standards generally accepted in the United States of America.
-In our opinion, the combining financial statements listed as supplementary information in the table of contents are fairly stated, in all material respects, in relation to the financial statements as a whole.
+The combining statement of net position by program, combining statement of revenues, expenses, and changes in net position by program, and combining statement of cash flows by program are presented for purposes of additional analysis and are not a required part of the financial statements.

+The accompanying supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of

+America.
+In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.